-The Family Psychiatric Mental Health Nurse Practitioner (FPMHNP) program will prepare you for a range of career opportunities in outpatient and inpatient facilities as well as private practice settings.
+The Psychiatric Mental Health Nurse Practitioner (PMHNP) program will prepare you for a range of career opportunities in outpatient and inpatient facilities as well as private practice settings.
 Our program integrates assessment, pharmacological treatments, and therapy for a wide spectrum of patients, from children to adolescents to adults and older adults.

 You will acquire advanced knowledge and clinical skills enabling you to provide quality comprehensive care to clients across the lifespan.
 Extensive course work and practicum will prepare you to focus on the range of mental health care needs of individuals and families.

 The MSN curriculum is comprised of 18 hours of nursing core, 22 hours of clinical, and 6 hours of thesis or evidence based project courses, for a total of 46 credit hours.
 Masters-prepared RNs have the opportunity to earn a post-masters certificate. view courses

 Our graduate programs are accredited by the Commission on Collegiate Nursing Education and meet the requirements for advanced practice nursing established by the Board of Nurse Examiners for the State of Texas.
 Candidates are eligible for recognition by the State of Texas Board of Nursing as advanced practice nurses and to sit for national certification examinations.